nricciardi/my-opensuse-kde/README.md

 # My OpenSUSE KDE Plasma 6

+## Installation notes

+### Black screen

+Use `nomodeset` and then remove it, otherwise trouble during resolution setup.

+### Nvidia

+Do not add third-part repositories during installation.

+Follow [this](https://en.opensuse.org/SDB:NVIDIA_drivers) to install NVIDIA drivers. `zypper install-new-recommends` worked.
+When you reboot, you must reach secure boot.

 ## Partitions

-200 GB for root (`/`) and its subdirectories as Btrfs partition.

-465 GB for `/home` as Btrfs partition.
+Only one root partition.

-37 GB (having 32 GB of RAM) as Swap partition (it is used to hibernate the system).
+38 GB (having 32 GB of RAM) as Swap partition (it is used to hibernate the system).

 ## Third-parts repositories